 Handy Girl Competition

-Some of the handy girl traditions were the needle threading competition where women would thread colorful thread into 7-holed needs and the fastest one was the most skillful weaver, the spiderweb predictions where every girl had to place a small spider in a box as they wait to see the most round and dense web, and the sewing needle predictions to determine the most handy girl among the competitors.
+Some of the handy girl traditions were the needle threading competition where women would thread colorful thread into 7-holed needs and the fastest one was the most skillful weaver, the spiderweb predictions where every girl had to place a small spider in a box as they wait to see the most round and dense web, and the sewing needle predictions to determine the handiest girl among the competitors.

 Worship the Weaver Girl

-The ceremony is often done under moonlight, where the girls set a table in somebody’s home with various sacrifices such as nuts, wine, melon seeds, etc. They would put flowers in a bottle covered with paper as they burn incense and perform a sacred bath before worship.
-After worship they would dine and make merry.
+The ceremony is often done under the moonlight, where the girls set a table in somebody’s home with various sacrifices such as nuts, wine, melon seeds, etc. They would put flowers in a bottle covered with paper as they burn incense and perform a sacred bath before worship.
+After worship, they would dine and make merry.

 Worship Qiniangma Goddess